 Since there were no concrete descriptions, Bernhard Fromme experimented, using his knowledge of mechanics, to determine how the Chess Turk is able to grasp.
 The solution was a pantograph (a “stork’s bill”) which uses lever mechanics to communicate the movements of the player inside the device to the arm of the Chess Turk – a technique von Kempelen also must have used.

 Another crucial problem was to communicate the moves of the Chess Turk’s opponent to the player inside the Chess Turk.
 This hidden player follows the course of the game with the help of magnets in the chess figures and small pins on the underside of the chess board – a solution like the one von Kempelen relied on.

 All of the reconstruction work and the associated mechanics took place in the workshops of the Heinz Nixdorf MuseumsForum.
 Only the woodworking was performed externally by a local joiner’s shop, Tischlerei Wippermann.
 A costumer sewed the Chess Turk’s costume, and a properties mistress recreated his face from historic models.
 The housing at which the figure sits has the following dimensions in centimeters: 150w x 95h x 90d.
 The Turk itself is life-sized.

-This machine anticipates some of the topics which play a role in the new exhibit areas of the HNF.
+This machine anticipates some of the topics which play a role in the exhibit areas of the HNF.
 As early as his own time, the Chess Turk provoked discussions on artificial intelligence.
 Can a machine be more intelligent than human beings?
 Similar questions arise today in view of the progress made in informatics and robotics, and so the Chess Turk takes his place in the museum’s presentations on artificial intelligence and robotics.
-He can also be regarded as a forerunner of the chess computers which can be seen in the newly-designed second floor of the HNF.
+He can also be regarded as a forerunner of the chess computers which can be seen in the second floor of the HNF.